ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 <caption>Table 1.
 Storage tiers</caption>

-## VMware Private and Shared Storage Options
+## VMware private and shared storage options

 You can choose from several storage options.
 For private storage, you can select local disk options, VSAN, or QuantaStor.
 For shared storage, you can select Endurance or Performance storage.
-If you decide to bring your storage, there are several “private” options, including NetApp OnTap Select, NetApp Private Storage (NPS), {{site.data.keyword.IBM}} Spectrum Accelerate, and software defined storage.
+If you decide to bring your storage, you have several “private” options.
+The options include NetApp OnTap Select, NetApp Private Storage (NPS), {{site.data.keyword.IBM}} Spectrum Accelerate, and software defined storage.
 Table 2 and Table 3 offer a side-by-side comparison of the options for your convenience.

-## Private Storage Options
+## Private storage options

-There are several options for storage for connecting to VMware in a single-tenant environment:
+You have several storeage options for connecting to VMware in a single-tenant environment:

 * Local
 * vSAN